paulscottrobson/neo6502-documents/neo6502/docs/reference/api.md

 The value in Params[4] is a bit-field of flags for the Draw Image command, which determine if the image will be inverted (flipped) horizontally or vertically: bit-0 for horizontal, bit-1 for vertical, reset (0) for normal, set (1) for inverted.

-For the \"Draw Rectangle\" and \"Draw Ellipse\" commands, the given order and position of the coordinates are not significant.
-To be precise, one is \"a corner\" and the other is \"the opposite corner\".
-For the \"Draw Ellipse\" command, these corners are referring to the bounding-box.
+For the "Draw Rectangle" and "Draw Ellipse" commands, the given order and position of the coordinates are not significant.
+To be precise, one is "a corner" and the other is "the opposite corner".
+For the "Draw Ellipse" command, these corners are referring to the bounding-box.
 The coordinates for an ellipse will lie outside of the ellipse itself.

-\newpage

 ## Graphics Data

 Graphics data files are conventionally named ending in the .gfx suffix; though this is not mandatory.
 The format is quite simple.

-**Graphics Data Format**\
+#### Graphics Data Format

 | Offset | Data  | Notes                          |
 | ------ | ----- | ------------------------------ |